Pycea/ACX-tweaks/README.md

 # ACX-tweaks
 A browser extension that provides various small improvements to the [Astral Codex Ten](https://astralcodexten.substack.com) blog on [Substack](https://substack.com).
-It is currently compatible with Firefix and Chrome, though some pure CSS can be applied to Safari.
+It is currently compatible with Firefix and Chrome, though some pure CSS fixes can be applied to Safari.

 ## How to get
 [Firefox extension](https://addons.mozilla.org/en-US/firefox/addon/acx-tweaks/).

 [Chrome extension](https://chrome.google.com/webstore/detail/acx-tweaks/jdpghojhfigbpoeiadalafcmohaekglf).
 Works for anything that can use extension from the Chrome Web Store, including Opera and Brave.

-## Other
+### Other platforms
+If you're using Safari, you can get some of the pure CSS fixes [here](https://gist.github.com/Pycea/73eeee25ff4f697b76c0d3d36035c749).
+See the page for how to load them.

 Under [releases](https://github.com/Pycea/ACX-tweaks/releases), you can get the source from the `chrome_src.zip` file under the latest release.
 You may be able to do something with this.

-If you're using Safari, you can get some of the pure CSS fixes [here](https://gist.github.com/Pycea/73eeee25ff4f697b76c0d3d36035c749).
-See the page for how to load them.

 ## Features
 - When collapsing a thread, scrolls to the parent comment